 Gloves are an essential winter gear in cold climate

 As an Alaskan, the first thing that comes to mind when you talk about gloves is protection of your hands and fingers when it is lousy cold outside.
 You need them in winter to not freeze your finger to the doorknob when leaving the house.
-On your way back, you can’t drive your car without them when your car was outfit plugged in in the parking lot.
+On your way back, you can’t drive your car without them when your car was outside in the parking lot, even when the motorblock heater was plugged in.
 You just can’t drive a car when your hands are frozen to the stirring wheel.
 A friend of mine even wears mitten over her gloves as she can’t stand cold fingers.
+Do you wear gloves for more than just keeping your hands/fingers warm?
+If not, then you are missing out stylewise.

 Gloves can take your look from good to great

-But there is so much more to gloves than just staying warm.
+There is so much more to gloves than just staying warm.
 They are a real style factor.
+From a price point of view they are underpriced given the value as a statement piece.
 Can you imagine Her Majesty the Queen without wearing her gloves?
 It’s her signature style!

 Cocktail-length gloves are as classic as classic can get.
 Marilyn Monroe wore them.
 They give the attitude of mystery, they look sexy.
 Amal Clooney wore white long gloves at the Golden Globe.
 Recall Angelina Jolie wearing a dress were long gloves were even attached to the dress?
 Many First Ladies wore gloves for style: Jackie Kennedy, Lady Bird Johnson, Pat Nixon, and recently Melania Trump.Gloves can take your look from good to great. #aglesstyle Click To Tweet